BMS-2021/MiniSQL/client/README.md

 _It is used for course assignment only, you may not use it in production environment~_

+As there is file operation, it may not use in a browser environment.

+When you run it in Node.js, please make sure to set `--experimental-specifier-resolution=node` flag to ensure proper module resolution.

 ## Usage

 _Note that all functions implemented in the package are asynchronous~_